SiliconLabs/wisun-br-linux/README.md

 ## I cannot connect to DBus interface

-You have to know there are several DBus instances on your system:
+There are several DBus instances on your system:
   - One system instance
-  - Each user also has an instance
+  - An instance for each user

 By default, `wsbrd` tries to use the `user` instance and falls back to `system` instance.

-You can check the DBus session used in the first lines of the log output:
+The DBus session used is shown in the first lines of the log output:

     Successfully registered to system DBus

 Then, use `busctl --system` or `busctl --user` accordingly.

-Note, that If you use `sudo` to launch `wsbrd` as root user, it will use the `system` instance.
+Note that if you use `sudo` to launch `wsbrd` as root user, it will use the `system` instance.

 You can enforce the session used with an environment variable `DBUS_STARTER_BUS_TYPE=system` or `DBUS_STARTER_BUS_TYPE=user`.
-If you use `sudo`, you have to define this variable inside the `sudo` environment:
+If you use `sudo`, you must define this variable inside the `sudo` environment:

     sudo env DBUS_STARTER_BUS_TYPE=system wsbrd ...

 ## I have issues when trying to send UDP data

 Path MTU Discovery works as expected on the Wi-SUN network.
-The Border Router replies with `ICMPv6/Packet Too Big` if necessary (keep in minds that IPv6, routers can't fragment packets, sender is responsible of the size of the packet).
-Direct neighbors of the Border Router can receive frames up to 1504 bytes while the other nodes can receive frames up to 1280 bytes.
+The Border Router replies with `ICMPv6/Packet Too Big` if necessary.
+(Remember that in IPv6, routers cannot fragment packets, therefore the sender is responsible of the size of the packet).
+Direct neighbors of the Border Router can receive frames up to 1504 bytes, while the other nodes can receive frames up to 1280 bytes.

-If the user tries to send a UDP frame larger than the MTU, there are two
+If you try to send a UDP frame larger than the MTU, there are two
 options:

-  - The packet has been sent with `IPV6_DONTFRAG`, the operating system will return an error
+  - The packet has been sent with `IPV6_DONTFRAG`, and the operating system will return an error.
-  - The packet is not marked with `IPV6_DONTFRAG`, the operating system will fragment the packet
+  - The packet is not marked with `IPV6_DONTFRAG`, and the operating system will fragment the packet.

-On the receiver, a large enough (up to 64kB) buffer is necessary to handle the fragmented packet.
-So, this feature is sometimes limited on embedded devices.
+On the receiver, the buffer must be large enough (up to 64 kB) to handle the fragmented packet.
+This feature is sometimes limited on embedded devices.
 Typically, on Silicon Labs nodes, the default fragmentation buffer size is 1504 bytes.

-Therefore, if the user sends a buffer greater than 1504 bytes (including IP and MAC headers), the packet will be silently dropped.
+Therefore, if you send a buffer greater than 1504 bytes (including IP and MAC headers), the packet will be silently dropped.

-As another consequence, the commonly used tool `nc` can't be used with Wi-SUN networks.
-Indeed, `nc` sends UDP frames of 16kB long.
-There is no option to reduce frames size (nor to enable `IPV6_DONTFRAG`).
+As another consequence, the commonly used tool `nc` cannot be used with Wi-SUN networks.
+Indeed, `nc` sends 16 kB-long UDP frames.
+There is no option to reduce frame size (or to enable `IPV6_DONTFRAG`).

-So, sending UDP packets with `IPV6_DONTFRAG` is recommended.
-The user may rely on `IPV6_PATHMTU` and `IPV6_RECVPATHMTU` to know the optimal packet size.
+Therefore, sending UDP packets with `IPV6_DONTFRAG` is recommended.
+Use `IPV6_PATHMTU` and `IPV6_RECVPATHMTU` to determine the optimal packet size.